Liquid Lipstick Battle: Match #2

 Another fall-esque berry but this one isn't nearly as dark as the previous shade.
 During a sale at Urban Outfitters I bought the True Love set from Lime Crime which came with the shades Saint (cranberry red), True Love (vibrant pinky red) and Cupid (petal pink).
 As far as those three shades go Cupid is not my cup of tea so I'm giving that one to someone that I know loves Lime Crime Velvetines and True Love is a very spring/summer shade so I tested Saint since it's the most season appropriate for this time of year.
 You can kind of tell in the photo below but this shade is not the most opaque and was a little bit streaky.
 I've definitely tried worse though and I can always add another layer or a matching lip liner underneath to get a more even finish since it's not too bad.
 The consistency on the Velvetines formula is very thin so it's a lot easier to get a sharp edge and it spreads around very easily on the lips.
 Since it is thin and easy to get a sharper line I didn't feel the need for a lip liner.
 There's a faint vanilla scent, online it says it's French vanilla infused, but it's not too strong or over powering.
 I didn't have this one on during a meal so I don't know how well it wears through eating but since it is thinner and super matte I would guess that it lasts pretty well.
 Considering how matte it is I thought it would be fairly drying but it contains synthetic beeswax high on the ingredient list as well as a few other emollients so it's very comfortable on the lips.
 I would say it's about 95% transfer proof, if you press really hard you can get a little lift of color but nothing major and you have to really press to get it to to do so.
 Lime Crime has a whopping 43 shades on their website and 11 of them are currently on sale for $12-16 (Red Rose, Prairie, Shroom, Pink Velvet, Salem, Buffy, Suedeberry, Fetish, Saddle, Alien and Jinx).
 From my test on just this one shade, even though it is a little streaky, I would still definitely recommend since it's so comfy on the lips and seems like it would be pretty long wearing.

 Last up today we have Sugarpill.
 I've heard a lot about this brand on YouTube from a few different influencers and Beautylish carries it so I picked up the shade Trinket when I bought a Charlotte Tilbury palette a while back.
-On Beautylish's website Trinket is described as a "matte rosy mauve with luminous gold sparkles" and on Sugarpill's website they describe it as a matte mauve with golden sparkles.
+On Beautylish's website Trinket is described as a "matte rosy mauve with luminous gold sparkles" and on Ulta and Sugarpill's websites they describe it as a matte mauve with golden sparkles.
 This is one of those shades that will pull very differently depending on you skin tone so on me I would describe it as a peachy mauve with gold sparkles.
 The sparkles make this one pretty unique to me since you see a lot of metallics these days but not too many liquid lipsticks with glitter.
 Formula wise it's opaque in one layer and I did not use a lip liner since I don't tend to do so with lighter colors.
 The glitter does make it a little bit on the thicker side but it still spreads around evenly so it's not too thick.
 When you apply it it doesn't look glittery at first so you have to either rub your lips with a finger or smack your lips together to bring out the shimmer.
 Another cool thing about this one; it's creamsicle scented.
 Most liquid lipsticks seem to contain either vanilla or some vaguely sweet fragrance but this is a little more unique of a smell and I love it.
 Again, didn't wear it for more than four hours or so and I didn't eat with it on so I don't know how long lasting it is.
 It's not completely transfer proof and also contains synthetic beeswax so it's very comfortable on the lips (if the slightly gritty feeling of glitter doesn't bother you).
 The glitter does make it kind of a pain to take off but that's also what makes this one so special so it's definitely worth the mess when removing.
-Sugarpill has an incredibly limited shade range of only three shades; the other two are Kim Chi, which is a matte lavender with transparent aqua and violet sparkles, and the newest shade Strange Love is a deep metallic oxblood red with some sparkle.
-I really hope Sugarpill comes out with more colors in the future because the formula is awesome and they make some really cool and unique shades so I would absolutely recommend if any of the colors sound appealing to you.
-Also, I linked to Beautylish above since their free ship rate is lower but if you are interested in this liquid lipstick and want to get it directly from Sugarpill click here.
+As of July 2019 Sugarpill has come out with 22 shades at Ulta so that’s where I’ve updated the link to.

 Now with the six that I've tested out so far the current ranking is as followed: